It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 It's cool.

-Elections have consequences, and the people that voted for this, in a way deserve to get stung by it.
+Elections have consequences, and the people that voted for this, in a way, deserve to get stung by it.

-That's a long shot hope because Camelot's still a big belief in people's eyes, and FDR still is a god in people's eyes, but that's largely because of the media in charge of the PR crafting of these of these images.
+That's a long shot hope because Camelot's still a big belief in people's eyes, and FDR still is a god in people's eyes, but that's largely because of the media in charge of the PR crafting of these images.

-So bottom line here, Jim, you're just getting older, wiser, and smarter, and you're spotting it more.
+So, bottom line here, Jim, you're just getting older, wiser, and smarter, and you're spotting it more.

 It's always been there.

-It's a minority, but it's a minority of the most of the people in the country play by the rules, and most of the institutions, I think in the private sector are basically fair and not corrupt, but the corruption is clearly there.
+Most of the people in the country play by the rules, and most of the institutions, I think, in the private sector are basically fair and not corrupt, but the corruption is clearly there.

 There are people who always want to take the shortcut.